anakhapdileepkumar/Personal-Finance-Tracker/README.md

 # 📒 TrackIt! – Personal Finance Tracker

 **TrackIt!** is a simple, lightweight web application to log your income and expenses, view summaries, and track past transactions.
-It’s perfect for students and beginners learning web development with HTML, CSS, and JavaScript.

 ## ✨ Features